 4. Using a whisk (not a fork/spoon) stir the ingredients rapidly until they form a smooth mixture.

-5. Pour the mixture slowly in a thin stream into the simmering soup occasionally stirring with a spoon to form irregular, wiggly noodles.
-Then increase the temperature if needed in order to bring the mixture to a boil and cook for a minute.
+5. Stir the simmering soup (it should be bubbling gently) then pour the mixture slowly in a thin stream into the soup (making swirls over the entire surface of the soup) occasionally stirring with a spoon to form irregular, wiggly noodles.
+Increase the temperature if needed in order to bring the mixture to a boil and cook for a minute.
 Your egg drop chicken soup is ready!

 6. Serve as is or combine with the chopped chicken and/or vegetables from the chicken soup.
 Sprinkle with fresh parsley and enjoy!